 Blood supply of nasopharynx:

+a.
 Ascending pharyngeal artery

 b.
-Ascending palatine branch of
+Ascending palatine branch of facial artery

 c.
 Branches of internal maxillay artery